beorn7/histogram_experiments/README.md

 perform all the observations (300ns/observation).
 That's pretty decent for the ad-hoc implementation in client_golang.

+(With a resolution of 100, the histogram uses 355 buckets in 12 spans and needs 898 bytes on the wire.)

 The `spamd.20190918` dataset fills 63 different buckets, 45 positive buckets, 17 negative buckets, and the “zero” bucket.
 Both the positive and negative buckets have each 6 separate spans of consecutive buckets.
 The gaps are in the